Bologna Airport

 My Role

-I worked as a Senior UI / UX Designer within a multidisciplinary team, collaborating with UX researchers, product stakeholders, and developers.
+I worked as Senior UI Designer within the Tangible team, collaborating closely with UX researchers, designers, and airport stakeholders.

 What changed